mortMortowski/pycraft/README.md

 A minecraft clone made in python with the help of ai.
 Current version is in very early development.
-Downloadable executables both for windows and linux.
+Downloadable executables for Windows.

 ![Game]("screenshot.png")